 New York's fantastic arts community isn't just for the adults: There are so many fun art camps for kids in NYC to enjoy this summer, and you won't want to miss out.
 Whether your creative crew wants to dive into collage, photography, ceramics, fiber arts, jewelry-making or another fascinating medium, our city's programming surely delivers—and we've scouted out great art camps for kids of all ages, including youngins and tweens.

 RECOMMENDED: Full guide to summer camps in NYC

-Children who cite art as their favorite subject will love this bright, colorful Brooklyn studio’s offerings.
-Campers spend their summer days creating masterpieces worthy of special display in their rooms or in the kitchen that go beyond basic at-home projects.
-Each week has a different theme including printmaking, collage, textile and sculptures, while painting and still- life projects teach kids techniques they might not pick up on their own.
+Children who consider art their favorite subject will love this bright, colorful Brooklyn studio’s offerings.
+Campers spend their summer days creating masterpieces worthy of special display in their homes that go beyond basic projects.
+Each week has a different theme, including printmaking, collage, textile and sculptures.
 After working hard in the studio, they’ll cut loose at the nearby park to run through the sprinklers and put that creativity to use in the form of free-time games.
-Ages 4 to 10.
+Ages 4–10.

 There are so many incredible art museums and public works to explore around NYC, but who has the time to hit them all?
 This camp makes it possible, getting kids’ creative juices flowing with daily Art & Play adventures in the city.
 Each week of the program explores a special theme with outings to match.
 The groups head back to the studio for lunch after the field trip, then put their fresh ideas into an art project before a full afternoon of games, yoga and dance.
 Early drop-off and extended day options are available for an additional fee.
 Ages 5–12.